brlivramento/listenx/readme.md

 Simple web music player with basic controls and .mp3 import.

+This project was conducted in 2019; it is a re-import.

 ## Prerequisites

 Make sure Docker and Docker Compose are installed and Docker Desktop is running.